Practice Metrics Committee

 AASLD is committed to developing quality measures and other metrics help its members measure or quantify healthcare processes and outcomes that are associated with the ability to provide high-quality health care.
 The Practice Metrics Committee will develop new and revise existing quality outcome measures for hepatology and provide oversight and coordination among all programs within the AASLD and other related societies.

-The Committee will initially develop an overall plan for the scope of their activities.
+Initially develop an overall plan for the scope of their activities.
 These should include:

 - Raise awareness within AASLD of patient safety and quality improvement issues.